shan5742/log/August/August-30.md

 # Aygust 30

-today ive worked more on design for a client site, creating logos and image manipulation.
+Today ive worked more on design for a client site, creating logos and image manipulation.

 ive completed a number of JavaScript challenges that i have put in my codingchallenges repo